umd-cmsc330/cmsc330spring22/project0/README.md

 Due: February 9, 2022 at 11:59 PM

 This project is simply to get your system ready.
-You will "submit" this project for a grade.
+Although you will "submit" this project on Gradescope, it is not counted towards your final grade.
 The good-faith attempt (GFA) rule **does not apply** to this project.

 **Start with the [Instructions](#instructions)!**